-Any child who is eligible for special education in Oregon because of a hearing impairment (see Oregon Administrative Rule 581-015-0051 for specific criteria) is potentially eligible to receive services at OSD.
+Any child who is eligible for special education in Oregon due to being deaf or hard of hearing (see Oregon Administrative Rule 581-016-0520 for specific criteria) is potentially eligible to receive services at OSD.
 It is a common misunderstanding that a child must be profoundly deaf in order to attend OSD.
 OSD has many students who are hard of hearing.

 What Ages Of Children Does OSD Serve?

 OSD serves children kindergarten through age 21.
 The elementary department is kindergarten through 5th grade.
 The middle school is 6th through 8th grade.
 The high school is 9th through 12th grade.
 The Adult Transition Program serves students who have graduated from high school with a modified diploma and who still have needs in the transition and independent living areas, as identified by their IEP team.

 What Is The Cost For A Child To Attend OSD?

 OSD is one of the free public school placement options for deaf or hard of hearing children in Oregon.
 There is no cost to families for a child to attend.

 What If A Child Lives Too Far To Attend School On A Daily Basis?

 OSD has residence halls that are staffed by qualified, caring, highly skilled adults.
 Residential students come to OSD Sunday evenings and return home after school Friday afternoon.